Applied Kinesiology (AK) is a system using basic muscle testing for evaluating areas of dysfunction within the body.

 What is the ICAK.
 The International College of Applied Kinesiology (ICAK) is a non profit interprofessional organisation dedicated to advance manual muscle testing as a system of diagnosis for evaluating areas of dysfunction within the body.
 Read Me...

-Annual Conference Come along and join us at the 2014 ICAK-U.S.A.
-Annual Meeting.
-Help us to celebrate AK's 50th Anniversary!
+Annual Conference Come along and join us at the 2015 ICAK Annual Conference in South Korea 6-7 June 2015.

 What is Applied Kinesiology?
 AK uses the Triad of Health.
 That is Chemical, Mental and Structural factors that balance the major health categories.
 The Triad of Health is interactive and all sides must be evaluated for the underlying cause of a problem.
 A health problem on one side of the triad can affect the other sides.
 Read Me...

 Published Research Papers Several hundred studies have shown that musculoskeletal pain produces muscle weakness, the detection of which makes the manual muscle test invaluable in clinical practice.
 Read Me...

 AK practitioners are all around the world!
 AK practitioners are located around the globe.
 Find a practitioner near you.
 Read Me...

 In the early part of the 1960's, George Goodheart made a discovery in his private practice of chiropractic that seemed so elementary and fundamental to the manipulative practice of healing that he felt it was necessary for him to share this information with others.